-When is the best time of year to visit Kenya and Tanzania?
+When is the best time of year to visit Kenya and Tanzania for Safari Holidays?

 Kenya and Tanzania are great year-round destinations.
 July through August and the month of December are the busiest times in Kenya and Tanzania.
 Kenya Lodges and Kenya parks can be crowded with tourists and reservations often must be made six, eight, even nine months in advance.
 July and August also happen to be the best time to catch the Wildebeest Migration in the Masai Mara.